-The extent of this secret information collection may shock you and is an attack on personal privacy.
+The extent of this secret information collection may shock you.
+It is an explicit attack on personal privacy for commercial gain.

 Free email services like Gmail began the trend, followed by cell phone services.
 Unfortunately, privacy has all but disappeared as corporations seek to know anything and everything about all of us.

-Edward Snowden revealed a huge spying network organized by the NSA and other U.S. government agencies (and their counterparts virtually everywhere on the planet) involving the largest ISPs and software companies.
+Edward Snowden revealed a huge spying network organized by the NSA and other U.S. government agencies (as well as their counterparts virtually everywhere on the planet).
+It involves the largest ISPs and software companies.
 George Orwell must be rolling in his grave.

-Company policies change and often do change.
-In many cases, short-term profits have proven to be more appealing than long-term loyalty to these companies.
+Company policies can and often do change.
+In many cases, short-term profits have proven to be more appealing than long-term customer loyalty in these companies.